OilProducts/abstractinator/README.md

 An experimental hierarchical autoencoder for compressing and reconstructing raw text at the byte level.
 The project explores whether long sequences can be represented with a compact set of discrete codes while still allowing faithful recovery.
-Training and dataset parameters are configured in `config.py`.
+Training and dataset parameters are configured in a Python config file (`config.py` by default).

 ## Overview